neerjad/glad_clusters/README.md

-# MEAN SHIFT CLUSTERING FOR AWS LAMBDA
+# GLAD CLUSTERS

-_Clustering with AWS Lambda_
+_Mean Shift Clustering with AWS Lambda_

+This package uses AWS-Lambda to perform meanshift clustering on GLAD tiles.
-User interaction happens through two main classes:  `ClusterService`, used to run the clustering algorithm, and `ClusterViewer`  used display the data received in a python notebook.
+User interaction happens through two main classes:  `ClusterService`, used to run the clustering algorithm/read the clustered data, and `ClusterViewer`  used display the data received in a python notebook.
+Additionally there is a [CLI](#cli) that allows you to run the cluster algorithm from the command-line.

 Python-Doc-Strings have been used throughout.
 See the code base or use `help(ClusterService/Viewer)` for documentation.
 An complete example is given in this [notebook](https://github.com/wri/mean_shift_lambda/blob/master/nb_archive/ClusterServiceViewer.ipynb),